cmhughes/latexindent.pl/documentation/readme.txt

 * IMPORTANT *

+This script may not work for your style of formatting; I highly recommend that when you first use the script you use the `-o` switch to output to a separate file; something like

+    latexindent.pl myfile.tex -o myfile-output.tex

-This script may not work for your style of formatting; I highly recommend comparing the outputfile.tex to make sure that nothing has been changed (or removed) in a way that will damage your file.
+and then check `myfile-output.tex` carefully to make sure that nothing has been changed (or removed) in a way that will damage your file.

-I recommend both using the following:
-    - a visual check, at the very least, make sure that each file has the same number of lines
-    - a check using latexdiff inputfile.tex outputfile.tex
-    - git status myfile.tex

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%